 - Cedar waxwings: grapes, blueberries and other berries cut into small pieces

 - Hummingbirds: 4 parts water, 1 part sugar - boil water, dissolve sugar, cool to room temp - this nectar can then be offered at the tip of the beak with an eye-dropper

 Lastly, try not to become too attached to the little injured bird.
-Please see image of my son crying to understand why it is not good to become overly attached to these cute helpless animals!
+My son was a bit hysterical at how ill the bird was.
 He was crying because he thought the bird would die - and I didn't get the bird into the rehab center until the 2nd day after finding it.
 It barely survived the night and looked very near death the morning after I found it.
-After giving it some food and water and warmth - it started to seem a bit revived.
-I got it to the rehab center and it is now being cared for!
+I think the bird survived because of my desperation - because of my son and his feelings too.
+The morning after it spent the night in my house, after giving it some food and water and warmth - it started to seem a bit revived.
+I got it to the rehab center and it was cared for!

 * Cool Piece of Info * I made a short video clip when I put the baby bird outside.
 I saw it chirp and its father began chirping loudly - then its father swooped down to feed it.
 Later, when inside and the bird looked very low on life and energy and I needed to try to feed it, I played the video clip and when it heard the sound it became re-energized and began chirping and opening its mouth so I was able to feed it easier.
 I played it on and off for the bird and it helped keep it alive!

 Update!!!
 It is very common for birds with injuries to not survive, unfortunately.
 Thankfully, by some miracle, my baby bird did survive at the rehab center and they let the bird go free after it was all healthy.
 Maybe I'm too sentimental, but I just wished they would have let me take him back home to set him free here, with his family!